Chris Ford, Co-Chair

 I am also the founder & owner of Wilderness Lite...the ultralight float tubes, specializing in providing ultralight float tubing gear that makes it feasible for backpackers to float tube fish public land wilderness lakes many miles from the trail head on extended hikes.

-Max McDaniel, Board Member
+Max McDaniel, Board of Directors

 I grew up hunting and fishing along the Mississippi River.
 While attending college at Iowa State University I held multiple positions, including president, in the Iowa State University Hunting Club, which focuses on hunter engagement and providing opportunities for college students to hunt public lands for the first time away from home.
 When I am not balancing my time between law school at the University of Iowa or working on bows behind the archery counter at Fin and Feather, I am somewhere on the public ground hunting everything from squirrels and rabbits to ducks and deer.
 I believe that in a state where land is largely held in private hands, public lands are crucial for hunter engagement and opportunity.